Human skin is wildly misunderstood. On a basic level, we all know it protects our bodies from outside assaults.

 1. Daily sunscreen use

 How do we stop this?
-Sunscreen of course!
+Sunscreen and sun protection measures.

 Here's more information on sunscreens and a list of product recommendations.

 Many factors can contribute to dry or oily skin, and other skin irregularities and the best thing we can do to keep it hydrated and moisturized is by using an effective moisturizer.

 Most moisturizers will really only sit on top of the surface of the skin where they provide their moisturizing properties.
 This can still be good, but is very temporary, and the reason why your skin might have felt dry just hours after using a product.

 The reason for this is because people are used to using water-based moisturizers, and as we've learned from this article, the epidermis essentially acts as a water-repelling brick wall to prevent substances from absorbing into the skin.